Hi dearies! I hope you’re doing fine!

 Q: Why don’t you do (many) gothic works anymore?

-A: Well, basically because I already did.
+A: Well, basically because I already did them.
 I did gothic works mainly as a model from 2006 to 2009, and then mainly as a photographer from 2009 to 2011, which is a good five years, so I got bored and felt like moving on and broadening my horizon.
-I still get inspiration from gothic music and imagery so it's not like I'm ruling that out, but I dilute it with my many other influences so the outcome is less extreme and stereotypical.
+I still get inspiration from gothic music and imagery so it’s not like I’m ruling that out altogether; I just dilute it with my many other influences so the outcome is less extreme and stereotypical.

 Q: Why do you grow a beard and don’t make up your eyes anymore?